EdgeFirstAI/bno08x-rs/README.md

 ## Architecture

-See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed information about the driver architecture and design decisions.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed information about:

+- Driver architecture and design decisions
+- Protocol stack (SH-2 and SHTP)
+- GPIO pin mapping and device tree configuration
+- Module structure and dependencies

 ## License